mitchvm/tabnav/README.md

 ### Custom Contexts

 Additional contexts can also be defined in the `user_contexts` element.
-For examples, see the `tabnav.sublime-settings` file (Settings ❯ Package Settings ❯ TabNav ❯ Settings - TabNav) to see the default contexts, which are generously commented.
+For examples, see the `tabnav.sublime-settings` file (_Preferences_ ❯ _Package Settings_ ❯ _TabNav_ ❯ _Settings - TabNav_) to see the default contexts, which are generously commented.

 The following parameters are used to define a TabNav context: